-You can perform most tasks required to set up, run, and maintain your CICSPlex SM system in one of these ways:
+You can perform most tasks required to set up, run, and maintain your CICS system in one of these ways:

-- using a 3270 emulator connected to CICSPlex SM

 - using a 3270 emulator logged on to CICS

 - using a 3270 emulator logged on to TSO

 - using a 3270 emulator as an MVS system console

-- using the CICSPlex SM web user interface.

-IBM Personal Communications (Version 5.0.1 for Windows 95, Windows 98, Windows NT and Windows 2000; version 4.3 for OS/2) provides 3270 emulation with accessibility features for people with disabilities.
-You can use this product to provide the accessibility features you need in your CICSPlex SM system.
+IBM Personal Communications provides 3270 emulation with accessibility features for people with disabilities.
+You can use this product to provide the accessibility features you need in your CICS system.